shreyansh-05/Music-Player/README.md

 You can ofcourse fork this project and add more animations such as scss and make it beautiful.:shipit:

 <h2>* PWA (Progessive Web App) - </h2>
 I have also added PWA feauture to this project.
 I thought of doing so as I consider PWA to be prominent technology emerging in the field of mobile app.
-This statement isin accordance to year 2020 ;).
+This statement is in accordance to year 2020 ;).

 Check my project [here](https://shreyansh-05.github.io/Music-Player/) Happy exploring :)